elisabettadecao/elisabettadecao.github.io/research/index.md

 ## Selected work in progress
-* "Spare the Rod?
-Christian Missions and the Roots of Harsh Parenting" with Alberto Ciancio, Giulia La Mattina, and Luca Maria Pesando. [_Draft available soon_]
+* "The Diffusion of Authoritarian Parenting in Africa" with Alberto Ciancio, Giulia La Mattina, and Luca Maria Pesando. [_Draft available soon_]

 * "High Temperature and Harsh Parenting" with Philipp Anthony Naß, and Filippo Pavanello. [_Draft available soon_]